NNPDF/nnpdf/doc/sphinx/source/vp/reports.rst

 visualizing the uploaded result in the server.

 The main flag also tries to open the web browser when the report finishes.
-The browser will be chosen according to internal heuristics, by queering system preferences.
+The browser will be chosen according to internal heuristics, by querying system preferences.
 These can be overridden by setting the `BROWSER` environment variable.
 For example in text-only environments such as remote clusters, it may be preferable to just print the URL.
 This can be achieved by setting the